Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_05_sw_pipelining_wrapUp.md

     =====================================================================
     ```

-1. To confirm that now read/write and execute transactions are overlapping (software pipeline is created) you can again open application timeline re-created by the last run, it should show timeline similar to the one shown in figure below:
+2. To confirm that now read/write and execute transactions are overlapping (software pipeline is created) you can again open application timeline re-created by the last run, it should show timeline similar to the one shown in figure below:

     ```bash
     vitis_analyzer ./xclbin.run_summary
     ```
    ![](images/module_01/lab_05_idct/hwRunSwPipeLine.PNG)

-1. Another interesting thing to look for is compute unit utilization:
+3. Another interesting thing to look for is compute unit utilization:
 *   Please open the profile summary and have a look at compute unit utilization
 *   it should have gone up from 23% to something more than 70%

-which means it is now idling considerably less than what it was before we created this software pipeline on host side.
+which means it is now idling considerably less than what it was before this software pipeline was created on the host side.

 ![](images/module_01/lab_05_idct/hwRunCuUtilOpt.PNG)

 ### Running Application with Software Pipeline and Kernel With II=4

-Now that we have setup our host side software pipeline, which ensures that data movements between host device are happening at full throughput in an overlappping fashion.
-Let go back and try to choose a kernel that has II=4 and verify if the performance estimation we did in previous lab comes close to what we predicted.
+Now that you have set up our host side software pipeline, which ensures that data movements between host device are happening at full throughput in an overlappping fashion, go back and try to choose a kernel that has II=4 and verify if the performance estimation you did in the previous lab comes close to what is predicted.
 Our prediction was kernel with II=4 may have similar throughput to kernel with II=2.

 1. Modify host code to make sure it runs appropriate hardware kernel wiht II=4.
 Open terminal if you don't have it already open from last lab and do: